Šárka B. Hrbková

-Šárka B. Hrbková (also Sarka B. Hrbek, Sarka B. Herbkova, and Sara B. Hrbek; August 23, 1878 – February 7, 1948) was an American author, writer, university professor, translator, Slavologist, historian, journalist, union official, suffragette, and feminist of Czech descent.
+Šárka B. Hrbková (also Sarka B. Hrbek, Sarka B. Herbkova, Sarah Hrbek and Sara B. Hrbek; August 23, 1878 – February 7, 1948) was an American author, writer, university professor, translator, Slavologist, historian, journalist, union official, suffragette, and feminist of Czech descent.

 Early life

 Hrbková was born on August 23, 1878, in Cedar Rapids, Iowa.
 At the time there was a significant Czech community in Iowa.
 Her younger brother was Jefrem D. Hrbek (1882–1907), who was the founder of the School of Slavonic Language and Literature at the University of Nebraska.

 Career

 After graduating from a school for teachers, from 1895 to 1906 she taught in the public schools in Cedar Rapids.
 There, she organized the first night school for foreigners and Czech immigrants.

 She earned her Bachelor of the Arts from University of Iowa in 1909 in literature, Slavic studies, and Bohemian studies.

 In January 1908, she accepted a position as a graduate student and teacher of Czech at the University of Nebraska, replacing her deceased brother Professor Jefrem Hrbek, who died in 1907.
 As a graduate student at the University of Nebraska, and after her graduation, from 1908 to 1919, she was a member of the faculty and served as the chairman of the Department of Slavonic Languages and Literature.
 She became an adjunct professor in 1910 and an assistant professor in 1914.
 In 1918 she was made a full professor.
 She graduated with a Masters of Arts from the University of Nebraska in 1914.
 She was the first Czech woman to teach at the University of Nebraska.

 Beginning in 1908 and continuing until 1917, she was the editor-in-chief of the Komensky Magazine, which was written in Czech.